hyperledger/identus-docs/documentation/docs/quick-start.md

 <TabItem value="js" label="Typescript">

 In the demo application:
-1. open your browser at localhost:3000
+1. Open a browser at localhost:3000.
-2. start the Edge Agent by clicking the button.
+2. Start the Edge Agent by clicking the button.
-3. Paste the invitation url that we generated in the previous step into the PrismAgent connection section and click in create connection.
+3. Paste the invitation URL generated in the previous step into the `PrismAgent` connection section and click on Create Connection.

-The application will react when the connection is correctly established and show you that there's a new connection.
+The application will react when the connection gets established correctly and show a new connection.

 ```js
 const parsed = await props.agent.parseOOBInvitation(new URL([[OOB URL]]));